InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/capacity-for-contributions.md

 ## Patlet

 Reviewing InnerSource contributions takes time and effort.
 This should be reflected in capacity planning, especially for larger contributions.
-Expectations and available capacity should be transparent so that contributors understand when their contributions will be reviewed and released.
+Expectations and available capacity should be transparent so that contributors understand when their contributions will be reviewed and, if accepted, released.

 ## Problem